dlukes/dlukes.github.io/content/os_x_tips/emacs_on_MacOSX.md

 but let's have a whirlwind tour for the moderately interested (my knowledge of Unix processes is far from perfect, so feel free to correct me on these points!):

-1. `nohup` makes the parent process (the shell) disown the child process (Emacs), so that the shell can exit without killing Emacs as well
-2. `>/dev/null` redirects standard output to oblivion and `2>&1` redirects standard error to standard output (i.e. also to oblivion), which persuades Automator that you're really not expecting to hear from the process via these standard streams ever again, so there's no point in keeping the shell script running.
+1. `>/dev/null` redirects standard output to oblivion and `2>&1` redirects standard error to standard output (i.e. also to oblivion), which persuades Automator that you're really not expecting to hear from the process via these standard streams ever again, so there's no point in keeping the shell script running.
+These can be shortened to `&>/dev/null`.
-3. the final `&` runs the command in the background, which ensures control of the shell is returned to the user as soon as the process is spawned; since there are no additional commands in the shell script and all remaining ties have been severed (see points 1 and 2 above), Automator finally agrees that the task has probably done all it was expected to do and exits it.
+2. the final `&` runs the command in the background, which ensures control of the shell is returned to the user as soon as the process is spawned; since there are no additional commands in the shell script and all remaining ties have been severed, Automator finally agrees that the task has probably done all it was expected to do and exits it.

 # Wrapping up